sandeepchin/SocialMediaAndVaping/README.md

 SocialMediaAndVaping.py is a standalone python file containing all the code from the above notebook.
 SocialMediaAndVaping.html is a html version of above Jupyter Notebook.

-The notebook goes through various steps of model-based learning
+The notebook goes through various steps of model-based learning:
-- Preprocessing data
+- Preprocessing data.
-- Data visualization for univariate and bivariate analysis
+- Data visualization for univariate and bivariate analysis.
-  - involves converting categorical data into numeric data
+  - involves converting categorical data into numeric data.
   - Social media usage is mapped into 6 groups numbered 0-5.
-- Determine independent and dependent(target) variables
+- Determine independent and dependent(target) variables.
-  - Social media usage is independent variable(x)
+  - Social media usage is independent variable(x).
   - Percentage of people who vape in each usage group is the target data (y).
-- Split data into training and test sets
+- Split data into training and test sets.
 - Build a model and train it.
 - Test your model using test set.
-- Predict probability of vaping for an unknown data point(usage group)
+- Predict probability of vaping for an unknown data point(usage group).
-- Calculate metrics for evaluation of model
+- Calculate metrics for evaluation of model.
-- Draw the regression line - determine the slope and intercept of the line
+- Draw the regression line - determine the slope and intercept of the line.
-- Draw conclusions from the model
+- Draw conclusions from the model.
-- Calculate test statistic
+- Calculate test statistic.